Elimination Chamber (2025): Background

-Elimination Chamber is a professional wrestling event first produced by the American promotion WWE in 2010.
+Elimination Chamber is a professional wrestling premium live event first produced by the American promotion WWE in 2010.
 It has been held every year since, except in 2016, generally in February.
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2015.
 The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, which is a type of multi-person elimination-based Steel Cage match in which championships or future opportunities at championships are at stake.

 Announced on November 8, 2024, the 15th Elimination Chamber event, promoted as Elimination Chamber: Toronto, was scheduled to take place on Saturday, March 1, 2025, at Rogers Centre in Toronto, Ontario, Canada, and featured wrestlers from the Raw and SmackDown brand divisions.
 This marked the second Elimination Chamber event to be held in Canada, after 2023, and the fourth consecutive to be held outside of the United States, after the 2022, 2023, and 2024 events, which were held in Saudi Arabia, Canada (Montreal), and Australia, respectively.
 This also marked WWE's first event to be held at the Rogers Centre since WrestleMania X8 in 2002 when the stadium was still known as the SkyDome.
 This was also the second Elimination Chamber event to have a subtitle named after its host city and to take place in an outdoor venue, both after 2024.
+The official theme song for the event was "New Way Out" by Poppy.

+The Elimination Chamber match is an elimination-based match contested in a type of large roofed steel cage that surrounds the wrestling ring with an elevated platform around the ring.
+Within the Chamber are four inner pods, one behind each ring post.
+The match is contested by six participants.
+Two wrestlers start the match, while the other four are held within each inner pod with one selected randomly to enter the match at regular intervals, which continues until all four have been released.
+The objective is to eliminate all other opponents by pinfall or submission, and there are no disqualifications or count-outs.

+In 2011 and since 2013, the event has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust; it was promoted as "No Way Out" in 2010 and 2012.